shubhamksawant/lab/home-lab.md

 # Add to hosts file for local testing
 echo "127.0.0.1 gameapp.games" | sudo tee -a /etc/hosts
 ```

+**🎯 Recommendation**: Use Option 1 (`gameapp.games`) since you're planning Cloudflare exposure.
+This makes your setup production-ready from the start!

 #### **Step 5: Build and Push Your App Images**
 ```bash